mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 4. **Create a new listing (Submit)**
    **POST** `/listings`
-   Adds a new listing to the database, including uploading an image to Cloudinary.
+   Adds a new listing to the database, including uploading an image to Cloudinary and fetching coordinates using Axios.
    **Validation:** Uses `listingSchema` to validate the input.

 5. **Edit a listing (Form)**